 Tenure of the fund

 Like most other mutual funds, it is important to look at the period for which the fund has been in existence.
-A dividend yield fund which has seen bull and bear phases of the market is in a better position to offer stable returns as compared to the relatively new one.
+A dividend yield fund that has seen bull and bear phases of the market is in a better position to offer stable returns as compared to the relatively new one.
 Also, newly launched funds might show a good performance if the markets have been high.
 Ensure that you consider the tenure of the fund and look at the performance across various market cycles.

 Avoid Small Corpus Funds

 Many experts recommend that while investing in a dividend yield fund, investors must avoid schemes with a small size of the corpus.
-This is because a right investment strategy can make the fund look like the best as compared to others and even a couple of mistakes can plunge it to the bottom of the performance table.
+This is because the right investment strategy can make the fund look the best as compared to others and even a couple of mistakes can plunge it to the bottom of the performance table.
 Look for funds with a reasonable corpus size, low expense ratio, and low volatility in the past.